 There are equally internal diseases that may result in your cat getting rough fur.
 These could range from cancer, immunodeficiency, and chronic kidney failure.

 If you observe that the fur of your cat is not lying flat and it is getting damaged, then it may be crucial to head to the vet.
 The essence of this is to note the issue and start treatment if need be.

 But, the root cause of rough hair in cats could be as a result of psychological stress.

 It may be difficult to point out the stressor resulting in your cat’s coat condition.
 However, it is essential that you check out the likely stressors in the environment like:

 - Heading to a new home

 - Issues with other cats outside

 Stress lowers the immune system of a cat and lowers its defenses which leads to hair not laying flat or rough hair.

-Although cats are great at grooming themselves, there are some kinds of cats which would need frequent grooming from their owners to keep the coat healthy.
+Although cats are great at grooming themselves, there are some kinds of cats that would need frequent grooming from their owners to keep their coats healthy.